JirosWorld/scrimba-javascript/README.md

 * toggle Developer mode to On
 * Load the unpacked extension-folder
 * test by clicking the puzzle icon (it works!)
+* to clear all: double-click the Delete button